TawadrosGamal/Machine-learning-Implmentations/README.md

-# Applied-Machine-Learning-HW
+# Applied-Machine-Learning
-this is the homeworks of applied machine learning course 2019
+this is a repository sepecified for machine learning projects and some maths omplementations